Heroku Data for Redis Technical Characterization

 Premium, Private, and Shield plans are encrypted at rest by using AES-256, block-level storage encryption.

-Heroku Redis instances currently run on virtualized infrastructure provided by AWS EC2.
-Higher level Heroku Redis plans benefit from higher levels of resource isolation than lower level plans.
+Heroku Data for Redis instances currently run on virtualized infrastructure provided by AWS EC2.
+Higher-level Heroku Data for Redis plans benefit from higher levels of resource isolation than lower-level plans.

-There are two main variants of deployment architectures on Heroku Redis: multi-tenant and single-tenant.
+There are two main variants of deployment architectures on Heroku Data for Redis: multi-tenant and single-tenant.

 For multi-tenant plans, several LXC containers are created within a single large instance.
 Each LXC container holds a single Redis service and provides security and resource isolation within the instance.

-Resource isolation and sharing on multi-tenant plans is imperfect and absolutely fair resource distribution between tenants cannot be guaranteed under this architecture.
+Resource isolation and sharing on multi-tenant plans is imperfect and absolutely fair resource distribution between tenants can’t be guaranteed under this architecture.

 For single-tenant plans, a customer’s Redis instance and related management software are the sole residents of resources on the instance, offering more predictable and less variable performance.
 However, virtualized infrastructure is still subject to some resource contention and minor performance variations are expected.

 Architecture, vCPU, RAM, and I/O

-All Heroku Redis plans run on 64-bit architectures, ensuring best performance for Redis operations.
+All Heroku Data for Redis plans run on 64-bit architectures, ensuring best performance for Redis operations.

 vCPUs are the number of virtual processors on the underlying instance.
 Having a larger number of vCPUs provides better performance on the virtual server or instance.

 All instances are backed by EBS optimized instances where EBS disks with provisioned IOPs (PIOPs) are attached.
 PIOPs are a measure of how many I/O operations the underlying disks can perform per second.
-The amount of IOPs provisioned for each plan determines its I/O throughput.
+The number of IOPs provisioned for each plan determines its I/O throughput.